v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/randomized-benchmarking/protocols.md

 ## Classification of RB protocols

 Randomized Benchmarking (RB) protocols evaluate the ability of the quantum computer to reliably perform quantum operations.
+This tool is used to provide bounds on the error rate of quantum gates.
 The global idea is to use varied-length random quantum circuit based on a specific gate set to quantify the average error rate of the gate set.
 The length is denoted $$l$$ and varied with different values $$l \in \{l_1, l_2, ..., l_k\}$$.
 The random circuits are built in a way that the measurement of the qubit yield a deterministic output bitstring.
 If the bitstring is measured, the computation is considered a success, otherwise, a failure.
 The average probability of sucess is extracted for each circuit length $$l$$ and is used to fit an exponential decay function of the sucess probability:

 $$ p_\mathrm{success}(l) = A \alpha^l + B $$